EduardoNeville/DB_PROJ/report.md

 - Overlap constraint allowed (a busness can have several attributes like ambiance and noise level at the same time)
 - Covering constraint : no -->

-We didn't do a ISA for Category of a business because there are too many possibilities for each one (assumption 4)

-The Friends should be a many-to-many relationship, due to assumption 2

 ## Relational schema
 <!-- OLD WAY We choose to translate the ISA relationship by 6 tables.
 Each attribute has its own sub-attributes, mostly boolean as in the data.
 We also added 6 boolean values in business entity, to know wich attributes a business have.
 It is necessary, but it could make us save a lot of time further.
 For example, if we want to know wich attributes has a business, you would not have to scan all the 6 tables looking for a bid.  -->

 Weak entities and their relationship table to their owner entity can be merged into one table in the RM, eg Was-Elite, Rates-Review, Gives-Tip, Has-Schedule

 For all entities, when a attribute is a key (usually a primary or foreign key), it has a condition NOT NULL.
-There are no condition on other non-necessary attribute.
+There are no condition on other non-necessary attribute

 ATTRIBUTES table relates to what we called the 6 attributes categories of a business.
 Each of attribute category have several attributes.
 At first, we hesitated to design attributes as an ISA relationaship.
 However, we choose a simpler form.
 All information is grouped in ATTRIBUTES table, which is weak.
 For example, for each attribute a business has, the table has a row looking like (bid, attributes_category, attribute).
 As there is not twice the same attributes accross the 6 categories, (bid, attribute) can be the PK.
 This will design a very long table, but efficient for all type of query related to this.